Learner Education During COVID-19

 Will students be required to provide care to COVID-19 positive patients?

-How can I stay safe and protect my colleagues on the unit?
+How can I stay safe and protect my colleagues and patients in the hospital?

-Maintain physical distancing throughout your time in the hospital.
-Follow universal masking and wear your procedure mask at all times in clinical and common areas.
+Maintain physical distancing throughout your time in the hospital, and clean your hands frequently.
+Follow the Universal Masking Policy and wear your procedure mask at all times in clinical and common areas.
 Do not attend placement if you have any symptoms – no matter how mild.

 What happens if the unit I am assigned to experiences a COVID-19 outbreak?

 In the event of a COVID-19 outbreak, Occupational Health and Safety and Infection Prevention and Control teams work together to provide recommendations.
 Decisions around whether a learner would stay on the unit, change to an alternate preceptor on a different unit, or transition to another model of learning will be made on a case-by-case basis with the support of the academic lead and the learner’s school.

 It is important to note that there can be many organisms that result in the declaration of an outbreak by IPAC on an inpatient unit, and each will have its own separate implications.